The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

-Susskind and Zhao’s paper extends Susskind’s 2016 idea of quantum teleportation through Schwarzschild wormholes (or ER bridges).
-Teleportation through a Schwarzschild wormhole violates classical general relativity, according to which Schwarzschild wormholes are non-traversable because they do not allow us to send a signal from one asymptotic region to the other when suitable positive energy conditions are obeyed.
+Susskind and Zhao’s paper extends Susskind’s 2016 idea of quantum teleportation through Schwarzschild wormholes (ER bridges).
+Teleportation through a Schwarzschild wormhole violates classical general relativity.
+Schwarzschild wormholes are non-traversable because they do not allow us to send a signal from one asymptotic region to another when suitable positive energy conditions are obeyed.
 According to the ER = EPR relation, an ER bridge between two black holes is created by EPR-like correlations between the microstates of the two black holes \cite{Susskind1}.

 In the same year, Ping Gao, Daniel Louis Jafferis, and Aron C. Wall showed that the ER = EPR relation allows the ER bridge to be traversable.
-Gao, Jafferis and Wall suggested that in order for the ER bridge to become traversable, entanglement alone cannot be used to transmit information and we need quantum teleportation: Alice and Bob share an entangled pair of qubits $A$ and $B$.
+Gao, Jafferis, and Wall suggested that entanglement alone cannot transmit information for the ER bridge to become traversable.
+We need quantum teleportation: Alice and Bob share an entangled pair of qubits $A$ and $B$.
 Alice is given a qubit $Q$ to be transmitted to Bob.
 Alice performs a joint measurement of $Q$ and $A$ and sends the result to Bob as classical bits of information.
-Bob will perform a unitary operation on his qubit $B$, which depends on Alice’s results, and gets qubit $Q$.
-“Of course in the limit that Alice’s measurement is essentially instantaneous and classical, the traversable window will be very small […] – just enough to let the single qubit $Q$ pass through.
-Therefore, we propose that the gravitational dual description of quantum teleportation understood as a dynamical process is that the qubit passes through the ER=EPR wormhole of the entangled pair, $A$ and $B$, which has been rendered traversable by the required interaction” \cite{Gao1}.
+Bob will perform a unitary operation on his qubit $B$, which depends on Alice’s results and gets qubit $Q$.
+“Of course, in the limit that Alice’s measurement is essentially instantaneous and classical, the traversable window will be very small […] – just enough to let the single qubit $Q$ pass through.
+Therefore, we propose that the gravitational dual description of quantum teleportation understood as a dynamical process is that the qubit passes through the wormhole of the entangled pair, $A$ and $B$, which has been rendered traversable by the required interaction” \cite{Gao1}.

-This finding comes with implications for Hawking’s black hole information paradox because hypothetically, an observer can enter a Schwarzschild black hole and then escape to tell about what they have seen.
-This suggests that black hole interiors might exist and that what goes in must come out and we can learn about the information that falls inside black holes.
-Can Hawking’s chronology protection conjecture protect against this situation?

-Suppose Alice throws qubit $Q$ into black hole $A$.
-She then measures a particle of its Hawking radiation, $a$, and transmits the result of the measurement through the external universe to Bob, who can use this knowledge to operate on $b$, a Hawking particle coming out of black hole $B$.
-Bob’s operation reconstructs $Q$, which appears to pop out of $B$, a perfect match for the particle that fell into $A$.
-The new traversable ER = EPR wormhole allows information to be recovered from black holes.
-Consequently, Gao, Jafferis, and Wall explain that another possible interpretation of their result is to relate it to the recovery of information from evaporating black holes \cite{Gao1}: